billizzard/home-helper/Readme.md

 Go to files
 ![Alt text](instruction/file_item.png?raw=true "File item")

+I have 1 folder and 2 files.
 The icon of a file or folder has two areas for clicking; if you click on the icon (indicated by a square), you will go to the folder or to the details of the file (there is almost empty there for now).
-If you click on the name (indicated by a circle), you will select a file or folder and you will have additional control buttons (download, rename, delete)
+If you click on the name (indicated by a circle), you will select a file or folder and you will have additional control buttons (download, rename, delete).
+You can select many files and folders.

+That's all, further information for developers.
+Hope this helps.

-### Develop
+### Developing
 To run project in development mode, you need run backend
 ```bash
 make dev-run-back